cysouw/diathesis/text/c02_case.md

 **Notes**

-The verb *unterrichten* 'to instruct, to notify' also allows for two different accusative objects, either referring to the recipient of the teaching [@Next a] or the object of the teaching [@Next b].
+The verb *unterrichten* 'to instruct, to notify' also allows for two different accusative objects, either referring to the recipient of the teaching [@next a] or the object of the teaching [@next b].
 However, these two accusative objects do not seem to occur together easily.
-When the recipient is in the accusative, the object typically uses a prepositional phrase [@Next c].
+When the recipient is in the accusative, the object typically uses a prepositional phrase [@next c].
 Then the object is in the accusative, the recipient is normally not expressed.
-Note though that both these accusative objects can be passivised [@Next d,e].
+Note though that both these accusative objects can be passivised [@next d,e].

 :::ex
 a.
 Ich unterrichte dich.